-Selected Comments Samdech Moha Bovor Thipadei Hun Manet, at the graduation ceremony for student teachers and the inauguration of the Phnom Penh Pedagogical Institute’s student hostel [Unofficial and translations]
+Selected Comments Samdech Moha Bovor Thipadei Hun Manet, at the graduation ceremony for student teachers and the inauguration of the Phnom Penh Pedagogical Institute’s student hostel [Unofficial translations]

 CMF: